rajat-jkg/yt-shorts-blocker/README.md

 ---

-For any questions or inquiries, please contact [author name/email]
+For any questions or inquiries, please contact rajatjkg33@gmail.com